neherlab/treetime/docs/source/installation.rst

 * numpy, scipy, pandas: for all kind of mathematical operations as matrix operations, numerical integration, interpolation, minimization, etc.
-* BioPython: for parsing multiple sequence alignments and all phylogenetic functionality
+* BioPython: for parsing multiple sequence alignments and phylogenetic trees
 * matplotlib: optional dependency for plotting